Biden, Xi Compete For Asia-Pacific Allies At Summit - UrduPoint

 "I said it's because we're a Pacific nation.
 Because of us there's been peace and security in the region, allowing you to grow.
 He didn't disagree," said Biden.

-The Chinese leader could later be seen looking around the room as Biden spoke at the start of a working dinner for the leaders.

-Biden had a three-way meeting with the leaders of Japan and South Korea, whom he hosted for a historic summit at Camp David in August.
+Biden also had a three-way meeting with Japanese Prime Minister Fumio Kishida and South Korean President Yoon Suk Yeol, whom he hosted for a historic summit at Camp David in August.

+Kishida and Xi had their first meeting in a year on the sidelines, with the Japanese leader voicing "serious concerns" over Chinese military activity in waters near Japan and Beijing's "collaboration with Russia".

+He also demanded China lift its ban on Japanese seafood, imposed after Tokyo began releasing treated wastewater from the stricken Fukushima nuclear plant into the Pacific Ocean in August.

 China and the United States are competing for influence across the hugely dynamic area stretching from the coasts of Canada to Chile and across to Australia, Malaysia and Russia.